yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 In this example, you can see how a transaction aborts when the transaction manager fails.
 For more details on the role of the transaction manager, see [Transactional I/O](../../../architecture/transactions/transactional-io-path/#client-requests-transaction).

-The following diagram illustrates the high-level steps that result in transactions to abort when the node that the client has connected to fails.
+The following diagram illustrates the high-level steps that result in transactions aborting when the node that the client has connected to fails.

 ![Failure of a node the client is connected to](/images/explore/transactions/failure_client_connected_node.svg)